Christine E. Carrier

 BS, Geography, Northern Illinois University, DeKalb, IL

 After starting her career in Hotel Management, Christine returned to school to earn a BS in Geography, specializing in Natural Environmental Systems.
 As an undergraduate student, Christine was a research assistant on a National Science Foundation grant simulating the effects of climate change on sugar maple seedlings at the deciduous and boreal forest ecotone, and continued this work as a graduate student investigating carbon assimilation and water-use efficiency in the herbaceous understory layer in Lake Superior Provincial Park, Ontario, Canada.
-She presented her findings at the Association of American Geographers West Lakes Division, and achieved the highest point total in the presentation competition, taking home the 1st place prize.
-Christine has been an invited guest lecturer for an Economic Botany Course, given demonstrations to Board Members, staff, students, and select organizations on research equipment and techniques, and continues to provide informative tours of the Arboretum research laboratories and field sites to colleagues and the public.
+Christine has been an invited guest lecturer, given demonstrations to Board Members, staff, students, and select organizations on research equipment and techniques, and continues to provide informative tours of the Arboretum research laboratories and field sites to colleagues and the public.